 You can also play music through your smart speaker.
-Tune in to a radio station or, if you don’t like what’s playing, use a service like Pandora or YouTube music to listen to precisely what you want.
+Tune in to a radio station or, if you don’t like what’s playing, use a service like Spotify or YouTube Music to listen to precisely what you want.

 Last but not least, many smart speakers will play games with you, tell you riddles or jokes, or even sing.

 If you need to go somewhere but can’t or don’t want to drive, use your smart speaker to order an Uber or a Lyft.
-Or, if you don’t want to spend the money, ask your voice assistant to call someone who might give you a ride.
+Or, if you don’t want to spend the money, ask your voice assistant to call a friend or family member who might give you a ride.